SchematicHQ/schematic-java/README.md

 ### Offline Mode

-In development or testing environments, you may want to avoid making network requests to the Schematic API.
-You can run Schematic in offline mode; in this case, it does not matter what API key you specify:
+In development or testing environments, you may want to avoid making network requests when checking flags or submitting events.
+You can run Schematic in offline mode:

 ```java
 import com.schematic.api.Schematic;